RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

-to do exactly what she is ordered to do by a director may be even praiseworthy co–operation in the interests of the employer when the refusal is that of an artist of the exceptional ability expressly stipulated in the contract here before us.&hellip;
+to do exactly what she is ordered to do by a director may be even praiseworthy co–operation in the interests of the employer when the refusal is that of an artist of the exceptional ability expressly stipulated in the contract here before us. &hellip;

 The judgment is affirmed.